mike-lischke/java2ts-examples/readme.md

 1. Using a JSON file which is passed to the `java2ts` command.
 2. A script which creates a configuration object in code.

 The `simple` and `antlr4` example use the first approach, while the `jdk-tests` does a custom setup (as mentioned in the previous section).
-Both configurations are mostly equal, except for a few settings that allow to use a function.
+Both configurations are mostly equal, except for a few settings that allow to use a function and for entries which allow regular expressions.
 For details about each configuration value read the [configuration documentation](https://github.com/mike-lischke/java2typescript/blob/master/doc/configuration.md) of the `java2typescript` tool.

+The `simple` example shows how the minimal configuration has to look like.
+The converter essentially only needs the input and output paths.
+Everything else is for adjusting how the generated code looks like.